NYPL/engineering-general/standards/logging.md

 ## Metrics & Exception Notification

 We SHOULD use log parsing for generating metrics & exception notification.
-`level`s of error & above means human beings MUST be notified.
+A severity of `ERROR` & above means human beings MUST be notified.

 ## Rotation